I-am-Manu-Singh/Habit-Task-Tracker-App/README.md

 4. Push the branch and submit a Pull Request.

 ### License
 This project is licensed under the MIT License.
-You’re free to use, modify, and distribute it.